-All participants in the Door County Treatment Court will be on community supervision with the Department of Corrections (DOC).
-The DOC agent will engage in the DOC standard service for case management for each participant based off of the DOC's guidelines and the agent's assessment.
-The agent will also have the ability to drug test their participant as the agent see fit, in addition to the random testing done through the Treatment Court.
-The DOC agents will participate at each Treatment Court team meeting and status hearing.
+All participants in the Door County Treatment Court are on community supervision with the Department of Corrections (DOC).
+The DOC agent engages in the DOC standard service for case management for each participant based off of the DOC's guidelines and the agent's assessment.
+The agent also has the ability to drug test their participant as the agent see fit, in addition to the random testing done through the Treatment Court.
+The DOC agents participate at each Treatment Court team meeting and status hearing.